ARWNI2S/TheCorporateWars/tcw-draft/technologies/outdated-information-model.md

 * Decisions are made based on outdated data.
 * Opportunities and threats may have already vanished by the time the information arrives.

 The outdated information model is not a system flaw: **it is the system**.
-It defines strategies, conditions logistics, and shapes the very social, political, and economic fabric of the galaxy.
+It defines strategies, conditions logistics, and shapes the very social, polítical, and economic fabric of the galaxy.
 And in _**The Corporate Wars**_, this model is not just flavor — it is the backbone of the technical design that sustains the persistent ecosystem.

 {% hint style="info" %}
 Below, we explain how we have integrated this asynchrony at the heart of the game, using distributed technologies (like the Solana blockchain) to reflect a universe where absolute synchronization is unattainable.